znswanderer/znswanderer.github.io/_posts/2022-09-08-The-2d-Quantum-Harmonic-Oscillator.md

 psi_minus = (np.kron(psi0, psi1) + 1j * np.kron(psi1, psi0)) / np.sqrt(2)
 ```

-And a quick check, for the eigenvalues:
+and then a quick check, for the eigenvalues:

 ```python